Ir al contenido principal

 • Lifestyle factors - wearing tight, synthetic clothing or a high-sugar diet can create an environment promoting yeast growth.

-Natural ways to help prevent thrush
+Natural ways to help prevent vaginal thrush

 If you're experiencing symptoms of vaginal thrush, your doctor or pharmacist will suggest a course of treatment.
 However, in many cases, preventing thrush can be as simple as making a few lifestyle adjustments.